Congratulations on signing up for a certificate course. This page will provide you with important information on what to do next.

 For with course registration, contact the Continuing Ed registration desk: firstname.lastname@example.org or 303-492-5148.

-For help or questions about course content, deadline or clarifications on assignments, contact your instructor.
+For help or questions about course content, deadlines or clarifications on assignments, contact your instructor.

 For broken links in your course or other issues with the course, contact LGTCcertificate@colorado.edu